 Katie Porter, a UC-Irvine law professor, consumer protection attorney, and single mother of three was a first-time candidate in a congressional district that had voted for a Republican in every presidential election since Franklin D. Roosevelt ...until 2016.
 It had never voted in a Democrat to Congress.
 Could she make history and flip California’s 45th district in 2018?

 After conducting peer-to-peer listening, persuasion, and mobilization to more than 100,000 voters via text message, Katie Porter was elected as the 45th Congressional Representative of Irvine, California by 3.4 points.
 She added 36,741 more Democratic votes from the last midterm in 2014 and held onto 2016’s turnout among young and progressive voters who were essential to her win.
 As one of the four Democrats who together flipped Orange County in total from red to blue, she helped Democrats regain control of the House of Representatives in Washington.

 Eric Bunch for Kansas City, Missouri City Council

-Eric Bunch: energetic community advocate, first-time candidate.
+Eric Bunch: energetic community advocate, a first-time candidate.
 He ran to take on the challenge of keeping Kansas City the most livable place in America while also managing the growth that was turning it into a world-class destination for businesses and their workers.
 Could Eric win in a nonpartisan, 2-way runoff?

 Kentucky Pension Funding Rapid Response with Progressive State Leaders Committee

 Governor Matt Bevin and the Kentucky GOP presided over one of the nation’s worst pension shortfalls for its teachers and public employees.
 His solve?
 Use a bait-and-switch tactic in the dead of night to transform an unrelated sewage water services bill into one that gut existing and future pension commitments.
 Could we rally Kentuckians to demand Governor Bevin to veto the bill?

 In just 48 hours, PSLC was able to identify and rally over 2,000 people to take direct action and call the Governor’s office, shutting down his phone lines for days.
 The Governor ran the clock out to the very last minute to delay signing the bill but finally caved in on March 29, 2018.
 In December 2018, the Kentucky Supreme Court unanimously struck down the bill as the shady trick it had always been.